 As an international student, it is a condition of your student visa that you have OSHC for the entire length of your student visa.

-Exceptions to this requirement only apply where the Department of Immigration & Border Protection recognises a suitable alternative health cover arrangement.
+Exceptions to this requirement only apply where the Department recognises a suitable alternative health cover arrangement.
 This includes Swedish and Norwegian students who have health cover with the approved home government insurer.
 Belgian student are covered under the Reciprocal Health Care Agreement with Australia.
-Please visit the Department of Immigration and Border Protection website for more information.
+Please visit the Department website for more information.

-“Dual Family” or “Multi Family” Overseas Student Health Cover provided by Allianz Global Assistance must be arranged if you intend to travel to Australia with your family members as dependents on your student visa.
+“Dual Family” or “Multi Family” Overseas Student Health Cover provided by Allianz Partners must be arranged if you intend to travel to Australia with your family members as dependents on your student visa.

 Students who do not arrive in Australia on a student visa will not be covered by OSHC until they have obtained a student visa.